-EXPLORATION PROJECTS (information up to October 29, 2019)
+EXPLORATION PROJECTS (information up to the date of this MD&A)

 Bishop Project, Northwest Territories (wholly-owned)

 The 100% owned Bishop property is 30,707 hectares of which 29,680 hectares (37 claims) were acquired by staking in winter 2018 as an expansion to the mining lease held by the Company which contains the diamondiferous Bishop kimberlite discovered in 2006.
 The property is centered 55 km SSW of the Ekati Diamond Mine and 40 km SW of the Diavik Diamond Mine.
 It is on trend with the economic diamond deposits of the Ekati Diamond Mine.